Cheap broadband with LOTS of Data and no contract….does that even exist?

 If you choose to do that, Belong will offer you the following two ‘sweeteners’:

-- You will get the modem free of charge (including delivery); and
+- You will get the modem free of charge (including express delivery by courier); and

 Whether that is enough of an inducement to lock yourself in for a year is a decision you need to make yourself but personally, I am not keen!

-Keep in mind that if you do choose to go with the 12 month option and then decide to leave before your contract term is up, you will need to pay a penalty of $20 p/m for the remainder of the 12 month contract term.
+Keep in mind that if you do choose to go with the 12 month option and then decide to leave before your contract term is up, you will need to pay a penalty of $20 p/m for each month left in your 12 month contract.

 Great deal for them…but not so much for you!

-You should be a ‘promiscuous consumer’ in order to secure the absolute best deal every time!
+You should instead be a ‘promiscuous consumer’ in order to secure the absolute best deal every time!

-To get started, head over to the Belong website to see if they service your address and make your order.
+To get started, head over to the Belong website to see if they service your address.

-Once you got yourself a free installation with the offer above and your ADSL service is up and running, you might want to consider looking at ‘greener pastures’ to get yourself more data for the same or even less monthly cost.
+If you already have an active landline and ADSL connection, you might want to consider looking at ‘greener pastures’ to get yourself more data for the same or even less monthly cost.

 This is “Spend Less and Get More” by definition! 🙂

-If so, Spintel’s ADSL plans might be a good option to consider.
+If so, Spintel’s ADSL plans are a great option to consider.